hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 <h2 id="adding-custom-icons">Adding Custom Icons</h2>
-The Styling extension provides different methods to add custom icons to your tree.
+The Tree Styling extension provides different methods to add custom icons to your tree.
 These methods are:

-1. Using the trees **_icon_** property in which case you set the default icons for the entire tree,
+1. Using the tree **_icon_** property in which case you set the default icons for the entire tree,
 2. Using the accessor `set()` allowing you to set the icons for	the entire tree or for individual data items,
 3. As a property of a data item or,
-4. By mapping property values.
+4. By item property value mapping.

 In order to add custom icons to the CheckBox or dijit Tree the following items are required: